Scipione Rebiba

 Scipione Rebiba (3 February 1504 – 23 July 1577) was an Italian prelate of the Catholic Church, a protégé of Gian Pietro Carafa, who became Pope Paul IV.
 He held a variety of positions in the Church hierarchy, including some of the most senior.
 He introduced the Inquisition to Naples in the 1550s and became a cardinal in 1555.
-He is mostly known today for having been the earliest bishop to whom most Roman Catholic bishops can trace their apostolic succession, as it is unknown who consecrated Rebiba.
+He is mostly known today for having been the earliest bishop to whom most Latin Catholic bishops – including the current pope Leo XIV – can trace their apostolic succession, as it is currently unknown who consecrated Rebiba.

 Biography

 Scipione Rebiba was born on 3 February 1504 in the village of San Marco d'Alunzio, in Sicily.
 He studied in Palermo and enjoyed a benefice in the Church of S. Maria dei Miracoli.

-On 16 March 1541, on the recommendation of Bishop Gian Pietro Carafa, Pope Paul III appointed him titular Bishop of Amyclae so he could serve as Carafa's auxiliary bishop in the Diocese of Chieti.
+On 16 March 1541, on the recommendation of Bishop Gian Pietro Carafa, Pope Paul III appointed Rebiba titular Bishop of Amyclae so he could serve as Carafa's auxiliary bishop in the Diocese of Chieti.

 On 22 February 1549, Pope Paul III named Carafa Archbishop of Naples, but Emperor Charles V prevented him from taking possession of that see until July 1551.
 Carafa, who was active in Rome as one of the six cardinals of the Roman Inquisition (1542–1555), appointed Rebiba as his vicar to administer the diocese on his behalf.
 Rebiba was also promoted from auxiliary and on 12 October 1551 made Bishop of Motula, a see in the Kingdom of Naples.
 With the full support of the head of the Inquisition in Rome, Rebiba introduced the Roman Inquisition into Naples and was granted the office of Commissary of the Roman Inquisition.

 Carafa was elected pope on 23 May 1555 and named Rebiba Governor of Rome on 5 July.
 He served only a few months, until the next consistory for the elevation of cardinals on 20 December, where he was made a cardinal.

 In 13 April 1556, Paul IV appointed Rebiba Archbishop of Pisa and Rebiba took possession of that see on 29 April 1556.

 In 1557, Cardinal Giovanni Morone was arrested and imprisoned on orders of Paul IV.
 He was charged with heresy and dealing with Lutherans.
 Paul IV appointed Rebiba to a committee of five cardinals to examine Morone.
 They found Morone innocent, but Pope Paul issued a bull rejecting the committee's findings and Morone was kept in prison until, after the pope's death in 1559, the College of Cardinals ordered his release.